Harvard Extension School: History

 In the early years, a commission composed of several Boston area schools ran the courses, though it was largely a Harvard-run program.
 Early faculty included Charles Townsend Copeland, William Yandell Elliott, William L. Langer, Oscar Handlin, Perry Miller, John Kenneth Galbraith, and Frank M. Carpenter.
+During the 1920s, affiliates traveled around New England to teach courses offsite.
+While they were primarily aimed at teachers, courses were offered whenever 40 or more students expressed an interest.
+Professors traveled on a weekly basis to places as far away as Yonkers, New York, some 200 miles away.

-In his will, John Lowell asked his successors to develop courses "more erudite and particular corresponding to the age and wants of the age."
-By the 50th anniversary of the Commission of Extension in 1960, more than 1,400 courses had been offered for a total of over 85,000 enrollments.
-Lowell's bequest limited tuition to no more than "two bushels of wheat."
+Lowell's bequest limited tuition to no more than "two bushels of wheat".
 During the Great Depression, this amounted to roughly $5 per semester course.

-Several years after his retirement, President Lowell wrote that the Extension courses "have given a service to the public ... which seems to me of the utmost importance."
+Several years after his retirement, president Lowell wrote that the Extension courses "have given a service to the public ... which seems to me of the utmost importance."
+In his will, John Lowell asked his successors to develop courses "more erudite and particular corresponding to the age".
+By the 50th anniversary of the Commission of Extension in 1960, more than 1,400 courses had taught to over 85,000.

 In the 2010s, more than 100 years after its founding, the Extension School's classes were described as "surprisingly affordable" and the school itself was said to be a "thriving institution."

-Degree development

 The Extension School currently offers two degrees (and has offered these degrees since 1979): the Bachelor of Liberal Arts in Extension Studies (ALB) and the Master of Liberal Arts in Extension Studies (ALM).
 From 1911 to 1933, the school offered an Associate in Arts, and from 1933 to 1960, it offered an Adjunct in Arts.
 Both were considered the equivalent of a bachelor's degree.
 From 1971 to 2014, the school offered an Associate of Arts in Extension Studies (AA), the equivalent of a two-year degree.